cerg2010cerg2010/amyH3lix/README.md

 # sockH3lix

 Jailbreak for iOS 10.x 64bit devices without KTRR
+This should be the best variant of H3lix jailbreak tool.

 **Replace the exploit from v0rtex to [sock port](https://github.com/jakeajames/sock_port) with higher success rate and shorter time.**